spyder-ide/spyder-docs/doc/variableexplorer.rst

 Lists
 ~~~~~

-For variables that are of type list, the window pane only displays the first ten values of the list.
-If you want to see them all, double click the variable in the pane to open a viewer that will display the index, type, size and value of each element of the list.
+For variables that are of type list, the Variable Explorer only displays the first ten values of the list.
+If you want to see them all, double click the variable to open a viewer that will display the index, type, size and value of each element of the list.
 You can also modify any value by double clicking it in the viewer and writing the new one.

 .. image:: images/variable_explorer/variable-explorer-list.png
    :align: center